The UK has reported 3,195 cases of monkeypox, since the epidemic began in May.

 The virus, which is usually found in central and western Africa, is experiencing its first outbreak out of the region since 2003.

 The disease is spread by close contact, including sexual intercourse.

 Here’s everything you need to know about monkeypox including how it got its name and where it comes from.

 Monkeypox is a very rare disease mainly spread by infected animals in central and western Africa.

-Cases in the UK and Europe are incredibly rare, with the overall risk of catching the disease here low.
+Cases in the UK and Europe were previously incredibly rare, with the overall risk of catching the disease here low.